ubihazard/broadcast/README.md

 Broadcast packets would be delivered to all network interfaces except the default one.
 Use <kbd>Ctrl+C</kbd> to exit BROADcast cleanly.

-As a bonus feature BROADcast allows to make any interface the default (or preferred).
+As a bonus feature, BROADcast allows to make any interface the default (or preferred) one.
 It does so by taking the current metric value of the interface you desire to turn into default and adding it to each other interface metric value, making it the lowest metric value of all:

 ```bat
 BROADcast.exe -i "Interface" -m